Gardaland: Attendance

+The park was a success in its first year, receiving approximately 100,000 visitors and a revenue of almost 140 million lire.

 In 2015, Gardaland reported a record year in volume and growth.
 Two thirds of visitors were families with children and one third (33%) were "thrill seekers" aged 15 to 25.
 A third of all visitors were international.
 The park's growth had been the result of its strategy to attract international visitors who were staying at Lake Garda by working with local hotels and campsites.
 Visitor numbers were also boosted by the Oblivion coaster.
 The park achieved an 11.5% rise in visitors from 2,600,000 in 2017 to 2,900,000 in 2018, driven by the addition of Peppa Pig.
 In 2024, Gardaland was listed as the eighth most popular theme park in Europe, having received 2,950,000 visitors in a year.
 It was twice as popular as Mirabilandia in visitor numbers.
+In 2026, the park ranked as the seventh most popular theme park in Europe, with 3 million visitors.